brunereduardo/GameXp_DB-U-/Documentos/English/README.md

 $ java Main.class
 ```
 ### 🚀 Technology
+The following tool and libraries were used to build the project:

+- Pl/SQL (backend)
+- javax.swing
+- java.awt
+- java.sql
+- java.text
+- java.util

 ### License
 <p>This project is under the MIT license, for more information look for the file <a href = "https://github.com/brunereduardo/GameXp_DB_USP/blob/master/LICENSE">LICENSE.</a></p>